steffitan23/cubstart-website/static/media/spec.3a8b36639a181426c86c.md

 | 5      | **Creativity**                   | How interesting and creative is your web application?                                                                                                    |
 <br></br>
 ## Tips + Advice
-- If you need any help, please attend lab/OH and post on Ed.
-We may hold Final Project OH outside of the normal OH times, so look out for that.
+- Attend Project Office Hours (check the schedule for dates/times).
 - Get started early.
 - Collaborate with your group together in person.
 - Reference the materials we have provided you (slides, homeworks, recordings, etc).